crearis/odoo-in-vue/docs/hugo/content/doc/development.md

     - Clone the Odoo source code to a directory of your choice.
 You can use the following script to do this.
     Be sure to read the [source code](https://gitlab.com/sylnsr/linux-stuff/-/raw/master/dev/scripts/odoo/thin-clone-odoo.sh) if you have security concerns.
-Just run this command in a directory where you want to download the source code (be sure to choose the correct version of Odoo when prompted):
+Just run this command in a directory where you want to download the source code (be sure to choose Odoo **14** when prompted):
     `source <(curl -s https://gitlab.com/sylnsr/linux-stuff/-/raw/master/dev/scripts/odoo/thin-clone-odoo.sh)`
     - Install Odoo using the .deb installer file - just run `install-odoo-debian.sh`

- 2. Create your Python 3 virtual environment by running the following in the root directory of the project:
+ 2. Setup your Python virtual environment by running the following in the root directory of the project:
     `python3 -m venv ./venv`

- 3. Activate the Python 3 virtual environment:
+ 3. Activate the Python virtual environment:
     `source ./venv/bin/activate`

  4. Install the Odoo requirements into the virtual environment:
-    `pip3 install -r <path-where-you-cloned-odoo>/requirements.txt`
+    `pip3 install -r <path-where-you-cloned-odoo-14>/requirements.txt`

  5. Copy `debug-odoo.conf.dist` to `debug-odoo.conf` and update it so that `data_dir` and `addons_path`
     are correct paths for your file system.